xpack-dev-tools/ninja-build-xpack/build-assets/README-MAINTAINER.md

 ## Update package.json binaries

-- select the `xpack-develop` branch
+- select the `xpack-development` branch
 - run the xPack action `update-package-binaries`
 - open the `package.json` file
 - check the `baseUrl:` it should match the file URLs (including the tag/version);